 2004: Our name officially becomes “Foothills Caring Corp” and we add a 13-passenger van.

 2005: Mobile Meals becomes an added service.
 Van program eclipses 400 rides.
 Congregation partnerships exceed a dozen.

 2006: Gail Simmons retires.
 Debbra Determan is hired as Executive Director.

 2007: Major increase in growth begins.
 Over 33,000 volunteer hours meet the needs of 350 “Neighbors”.
 We adopt our ongoing Strategic Vision: “We are dedicated to promoting independence and enhancing the quality of life of older residents throughout the community”.

 2009: We officially are registered in Arizona as a 501(c)(3).
 We establish a Board of Directors as a governing body with Jill Ford as our first Board President.
 Paid staff members are added.
 Grants are received to add both a wheelchair accessible van and a mini-van to our growing fleet.
 Volunteer hours are up by over 20% in the previous 24 months.

 2010: Current office location becomes our Headquarters.
 Fundraising continues to expand.
 We add our Care-Alert program to our services.

 2011: Our Planned Giving legacy donation program is launched to great success.
 Our now famous Annual Golf Fundraiser is launched.
 Our fleet expands to 4 vans.
 We launch our Nutrition Intern partnership with Paradise Valley Community College.
 Volunteer hours zoom.

 2012: Our 5th ADOT-funded vehicle is delivered.
 We receive The Award for Excellence from Maricopa County and The Community Service Award from the Chamber of Commerce.
 We are named the Grand Marshall of The Carefree Christmas Parade.

-2013: Pet Visits and Medical Equipment Loans are added to our service offering.
+2013: Pet Visits and Mobility Equipment Loans are added to our service offering.
 New software is perfected which allows our volunteers to remotely adjust their schedules.
 Our Endowment Program is launched.
 Office space is added.